MarceloChirau/at-cheat-sheet/automation-testing-handbook/14-interview-questions.md

 Common techniques:

 - Equivalence Partitioning
+Instead of testing every possible value, we devide inputs into groups(partitions) where the system should behave similarly.
+We assume if one value from a group works, the other values from the same group should behave similarly.
 - Boundary Value Analysis
+Idea: Most bugs happen at the edges of allowed ranges, so we test boundaries.
 - Decision Table Testing
+Idea: Used when there are multiple conditions and different combinations that create different results.
 - State Transition Testing
+Is used when the system behavior changes depending on its current state.The system moves between states.
 - Use Case Testing
+Testing based on user actions and bussiness flow.
 - Pairwise Testing
+When many combinations exist, test every possible pair of values instead of every combination.
 - Error Guessing
+A tester uses experience and ituition to predict where bugs might exist.
+It is based on previous bugs, developer mistakes and common failures.

 Example: